Do Go On - 448 - The Curse of the Lottery Winner

 Words couldn't even describe how much belief I have in you two.

-the and you will not end up in a messy court.
+So the IRS, and you will not end up in a messy court.

 I would give you a like a 49% guarantee.

-But she was like, no, no, it's an oral agreement, right?
+But she was like, no, no, no, it was an oral agreement, right?

 That was her case.